Scientific name: Hydrurga leptonyx

 Distribution and abundance

-Leopard Seals are solitary animals that inhabit pack-ice surrounding the Antarctic continent.
+Leopard seals are solitary animals that inhabit pack-ice surrounding the Antarctic continent.
 They are perhaps the greatest wanderers of the Antarctic seals with sightings in Tasmania and a northern record at Heron Island.
-Heron Island is located at 23 degrees 27 minutes South – quite some distance from the Antarctic!
+Heron Island is a subtropical island in the southern part of the Great Barrier Reef – quite some distance from the Antarctic!

-Threats: The only natural predator of leopard seals is the killer whale, though an observation of a male elephant seal having killed a leopard seal while ashore at Heard Island has been reported.
-This is likely to be an uncommon occurrence.
+The only natural predator of leopard seals is the killer whale, though an observation of a male elephant seal having killed a leopard seal at Heard Island has been reported.
+However, this is likely to be an uncommon occurrence.

-The Australian Antarctic Division is interested in the factors that drive the cyclic nature of the occurrence of leopard seals at Macquarie Island and further to Tasmania.
-Studies of the movements of the seals within the pack-ice zone are also undertaken.
+Our researchers are interested in the factors that drive the cyclic nature of the occurrence of leopard seals at Macquarie Island and Tasmania, and are studying seal movements within the pack-ice zone.

 Conservation status: least concern

 Because leopard seals are solitary animals that live in the Antarctic pack ice, little is known of their biology.
-Female leopard seals of six years or more give birth to a single pup on the sea-ice in November after a nine month gestation, and then return to the ocean to feed.
+Female leopard seals of 6 years or more give birth to a single pup on the sea-ice in November after a 9 month gestation, and then return to the ocean to feed.
 The pup may weigh in excess of 30 kg.

 Diet and feeding

-Leopard seals eat almost anything, including penguins, fish, squid, crustaceans and other seals.
-Seals eaten include seal pups of crabeater, Weddell and fur seals.
-One animal, captured near Sydney, had eaten a full grown platypus.
+Leopard seals eat almost anything, including penguins, fish, squid, and crustaceans.
+They also eat the pups of other seal species including crabeater, Weddell and southern fur seals.
+One leopard seal, captured near Sydney, had eaten a fully grown platypus.

-The feeding behaviour of leopard seals is easily seen when their prey is a penguin.
-Typically the seals chase or grab penguins in the water and thrash the captured bird back and forth until the skin peels away.
+Typically leopard seals chase or grab penguins in the water and thrash the captured bird back and forth until the skin peels away.
 The remaining carcass is then consumed.

 Leopard seals have very individual tastes.
-Some remain near penguin colonies and eat the penguins they catch there while others prefer to eat crabeater seal pups.
-Other leopard seals prefer a subantarctic menu and migrate north to Heard Island to feed on penguin and seal pups there.
+Some remain near penguin colonies to capture prey, while others prefer to eat crabeater seal pups.
+Other leopard seals prefer a sub-Antarctic menu migrating north to Heard Island to feed on penguin and seal pups there.